 You can launch console programs like bash within this client, allowing you to do things like creating highlights, substitution, diverting text, combining multiple streams into one, triggers, timers, and a lot more.
 You can also change the appearance and behavior of most console apps.

 As a console client, it works with screen readers, its accessible non-graphical command interface makes it possible to be used by virtually impaired people.

 Mudlet is a lightweight MUD client.
 It is very customizable, and it works in every operating system including macOS, Windows, Linux, and even Chromebook and Raspberry Pi.
-Its user interface was designed to be modified however you want.
-One interesting feature is profiles created can be shearable via dropbox.
+You can modify its user interface however you want.
+It also has a feature that lets you share the profile you created via dropbox.